Lord Howe Island Group , Australia

 Lagoon Beach and Coral Reefs

-Lagoon Beach, located near the settlement area, is protected by a crescent of coral reef and has calm waters that are perfect for families.
+Lagoon Beach, located near the settlement area, is protected by a crescent-shaped coral reef and boasts calm waters that are ideal for families.

 - Tours: Glass-bottom boat tours, snorkeling safaris, and scuba diving tours.